 Little Hocking is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Little Hocking are slightly less educated than the national average of 21.84% for the average city or town: 13.04% of adults in Little Hocking have a bachelor's degree or advanced degree
+The percentage of adults in Little Hocking with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.04% of adults in Little Hocking have a bachelor's degree or advanced degree.

 The per capita income in Little Hocking in 2022 was $26,130, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $104,520 for a family of four.
 However, Little Hocking contains both very wealthy and poor people as well.